StefanDjokovic/ing-sw-2020-Djokovic-Arsi-Colomban/README.md

 # Rework-Socket-Todo:
-* Fix Map Display and Update on Clients
 * Fix Closing statement at the end of the game
+* Fix Client or Server Disconnect

 # Prova Finale Ingegneria del Software 2020